The Mental Health Aspects of Long COVID

-**April's Workshop Wednesday was held on a Monday (4/18/22) due to schedule availability on behalf of the trainer.
+**April's Workshop Wednesday will be held on a Monday (4/18/22) due to schedule availability on behalf of the trainer.
 All future Workshop Wednesday's will take place on the third Wednesday of each month, unless specifically noted otherwise.**

 The stress brought on by the COVID-19 pandemic has taken a toll on almost everyone; it has been particularly challenging for people who have battled COVID, and now have lingering symptoms,

 While we do not currently fully understand the nature or impact of long COVID, initial research has been able to identify nine core symptoms of long COVID that include both physical and mental symptoms.
 The nine core symptoms are: breathing difficulties, fatigue, chest/throat pain, headache; abdominal symptoms, muscle pain; other pain; cognitive symptoms (notably, “brain fog”), and anxiety/depression.

 Join Dr. Andrew McLean for training on this timely issue.
 Topics covered will include an overview of the current situation, what researchers and leading mental health professionals are reporting from the field, and suggestions for successful strategies that have helped individuals and communities deal with the mental health aspects of long-COVID.

 Technical Trainer, Mountain Plains Mental Health Technology Transfer Center Clinical Professor and Chair, Department of Psychiatry and Behavioral Science University of North Dakota School of Medicine & Health Sciences